GetStream/layer-migration/readme.md

 # Layer Chat Migration

+[Layer's API is shutting down](https://getstream.io/blog/layer-shutting-down-all-chat-operations/) October 31st leaving many customers in a difficult position.
+This guide shows you how to export your data from Layer and safely migrate to Stream.

 This is a work in progress.
-The automatic import functionality on Stream's side is done.
-We're working to make it easier to get your data out of Layer.
-Which is kinda cumbersome as the Layer API client doesn't support exports.
+The automatic import functionality on Stream's side is tested by many customers.
+What's not done yet is the scripts to easily export your data from Layer and the serverless endpoints to sycn data via webhooks.
+This repo will be much easier to use in a couple of days.

 ## Step 1 - Layer Chat Data Export